confluentinc/streaming-ops/README.md

 	* `REPO_GIT_USER=rspurgeon` Update to your git username
 	* `REPO_GIT_EMAIL=rspurgeon@confluent.io` Update to your git email

-1. To install all dependencies on a Mac.
-Uses `sudo` to install binaries to `/usr/local/bin`
+1. To install all dependencies on a Mac (uses `sudo` to install binaries to `/usr/local/bin`, so you will be prompted for pwd).

 	`make init`